 This popular formula is marketed to indoor cat guardians.
 The company claims that the recipe addresses the unique needs of indoor-only cats, including a tendency to develop hairballs, urinary tract disease, and obesity.
 To combat these issues, the food is high in fiber, contains cranberries, and has moderate calorie content.

-Its main protein sources are deboned chicken, chicken meal, and menhaden fish meal.
-These ingredients are followed by a medley of plant ingredients, including brown rice, barley, and oatmeal.
+Its main protein sources are deboned chicken, chicken meal, and menhaden fish meal – similar to the previous recipe we reviewed.
+Unfortunately, these ingredients are followed by a medley of starchy plant ingredients, including brown rice, barley, and oatmeal.
 But this recipe isn’t all grains.
 The food also contains peas and pea protein, ingredients that contribute both protein and carbohydrates.

 The food is enriched with Blue Buffalo’s signature LifeSource Bits, which are enriched chunks of kibble containing concentrated vitamins, minerals, and amino acids.